KhoaTo2616/WordPress/wp-content/plugins/maxbuttons/readme.txt

 == Changelog ==

+= 8.2 =

+* New - You can now control how much auto-responsive mode changes buttons - in settings
+* Fix - Collections transitional database table caused issues on some installations
+* Fix - Code quality updates

 = 8.1.2 =

 * Fix - In Auto-responsive, font-size would be decreased doubly in size.

 = 8.1.1 =